revloc02/dndMarkdown/skt-lysk-dragons-metallic.md

 # Metallic Dragons

 ___
 Metallic dragons seek to **preserve and protect**, viewing themselves as one powerful race among the many races that have a place in the world.
+They are presented here in order from the least powerful to the most.

 #### Brass Dragon